 Wanjoo Nidja Walyalup

-We acknowledge the Whadjuk people as the Traditional Owners of the great Fremantle / Walyalup area and we recognise that the cultural and heritage beliefs are still important today.
+We acknowledge the Whadjuk people as the Traditional Owners of the greater Fremantle / Walyalup area and we recognise that the cultural and heritage beliefs are still important today.

 In the Nyoongar language the Fremantle area is called Walyalup–meaning place of the Walyo or Woylie, a small brush-tailed bettong or kangaroo rat.